Michal-Atlas/DawnStorm/dawnstorm.md

 I'm more than happy if the players ask politely for items not on lists, spell words not shown and races not recommended, that is one of the points to the game.

+On that note, many things will be published on this

 Now, let's get rolling.